 - ankle injuries

 Two injuries I think are worth bringing up is the potential for hearing loss and voice problems.
-Lets discuss those next.
+Let's discuss those next.

 Hearing Loss Problems

 Hearing loss is a potential long term problem facing group exercise instructors who teach classes with loud music.
 Fitness instructors who might experience hearing loss include those who teach a variety of classes.
 If the class has loud music, the potential is there.
+Most group ex instructors tell me the gyms they work at do not provide hearing projection (earplugs).
+That's shameful.

 Group Exercise Classes That Have Loud Music